Explore and learn...

 Laramie Creek is in Shelby County, bordered by Loramie and Tuttle Creeks and State Route 47.
 Unfortunately, the Loramie Creek appellation currently has no operating winery in its jurisdiction.

-These are the 5 distinct recognized regions in Ohio, but there are other winegrowers that grow grapes in Central Ohio, western Ohio, and areas not yet identified with their own Viticultural Appellation.
+These are the 5 distinct recognized regions in Ohio, but there are other winegrowers that grow grapes in Central Ohio, Western Ohio, and areas not yet identified with their own Viticulture Appellation.

 That's an area that can grow grapes successfully, and, has distinguishable geographic features, say, an island, or the area next to Lake Erie or a particular valley.